Posted in: Comics, Heritage Sponsored, Vintage Paper | Tagged: ,

 The 1939 Debut of the Flame in Wonderworld Comics #3, Up for Auction

 In a moment that triggered one of the most important sequences of events in American comic book publishing history, the Wonderworld Comics title was launched as Wonder Comics #1 on March 17, 1939.
 Its publisher Victor Fox was sued by DC Comics virtually the instant his debut issue hit the newsstands, "for infringement of copyright on plaintiff's comic strip called 'The Superman' by defendants' comic strip called 'The Wonderman.'"
 On April 7, 1939, SDNY Judge John Munro Woolsey found that Wonderman did infringe on DC Comics copyrights, and although Victor Fox would appeal this decision, he had no intention of waiting on that appeal to continue his comic book empire.
 He retitled Wonder Comics as Wonderworld Comics and had issue #3 on the newsstands about six weeks later.
 Wonderman was gone of course, and a new superhero created by Will Eisner and Lou Fine called the Flame became the lead feature.
-There are a number of issues of the highly sought-after and tough-to-get Wonderworld Comics series, including the historically important Wonderworld Comics #3 up for auction in the 2022 December 1 Fox Comics Showcase Auction #40214 at Heritage Auctions.
+There are 26 of the 31 issues of the highly sought-after and tough-to-get Wonderworld Comics series, including a CGC FR/GD 1.5 copy of the historically important Wonderworld Comics #3 up for auction in the 2024 September 26 – 27 Heroes of the Golden Age Comics Showcase Auction #40265 at Heritage Auctions.

 Wonderworld Comics #3 (Fox, 1939)